turgu1/esp32-scheme-vm/README.md

 1. As First priorities

    - [ ] Test test Test **All Scheme tests completed, Unit tests at 50%**
-   - [x] Implement bignums (no limit integers) **OK**
+   - [x] Implement bignums (no limit integers)
    - [x] ESP32 ESP-IDF integration
    - [ ] Network primitives and suspend/resume capabilities
    - [ ] Implement some primitives to get access to the hardware sensors and IOT interfaces
-   - [ ] Produce an easy compile-test-run makefile context for picobit application development
+   - [ ] Produce an easy compile-test-run Makefile context for picobit application development
+   - [x] cell separation of flags and pointers to get pointer alignment on 16 and 32 bits address boundaries and more flexibility on RAM usage

 2. Second priorities

    - [ ] Load mechanism through the NET for ESP32
-   - [ ] Primitives development and integration on the ESP32 for IOT I/O and networking
+   - [ ] Primitives development and integration in the ESP32 for IOT I/O and networking
    - [ ] Documentation **At 30%**
    - [ ] Implement 32 bits Fixnums
    - [ ] Enlarge the global space (from the maximum of 256 global values)
    - [ ] Enlarge the ROM heap space (from the maximum of 256 ROM constants)
    - [ ] Version numbering

-3. Third priorities

-   - [ ] cell separation of flags and pointers to get pointer alignment on 16 and 32 bits address boundaries

 ## Todo for the compiler

 1. As first priorities to get something working with the interpreter

-   - [x] Cells formatting on 5 bytes on constants rom-space, not 4
+   - [x] Cells formatting on 5 bytes on constants ROM space, not 4
    - [x] Little-Endian
    - [x] ROM Heap space (for constants) start at virtual address 0xE000
    - [x] Code address space starts at 0x0000, not x8000